 Publications and Publicity: News from Chapel Hill: Scattered Issues, Nos.
 8-25, 1975-1981 #40044, Series: "1.
 General Files, 1924-1993."
 Box 1:10

-(five folders of photographs of SILS people and events, probably used in publicity; shelved separately under P-40044/folders 7-11)
+Photographs of SILS people and events, probably used in publicity.

 This series consists of files related to the work of various committees of the School of Information and Library Science.